Trojan™ Condoms Size and Fit Guide

 Condoms come in different shapes, sizes, and fits.
 Some are tapered, some have ribs, some are more snug or slim, and others are designed for larger girths.
 Which condom you choose affects how it feels, performs, and protects.
 There's no such thing as a one-size-fits all condom.
 To get the most from your condom, choose one that fits well and feels great.

 Why Condom Fit Matters: It's about Protection & Pleasure

 Since you use a condom for safety and protection, you want the right size and fit to make sure it can do the job.
 Condoms that do not fit properly can be uncomfortable and less-effective at preventing STIs and pregnancy.

 Signs your condom doesn't fit include:

-The length of a condom is important, but not as important as the girth when you’re trying to get the best fit.
-A condom doesn’t have to unroll fully by the time it reaches the base.
+The length of a condom is important, but so is its width when you're trying to get the best fit.
+A condom doesn't have to unroll fully by the time it reaches the base.
 Some men even prefer having a bit of extra rolled condom at the base, which can function as a penis ring to sustain erection.